 News Agency News Aggregator Journalist/Editor Broking House Others

-Sectorally, the S&P BSE Energy index plunged 9.7 percent, followed by the S&P BSE Metal index that fell 7.6 percent, S&P BSE IT index was down 5.4 percent, and the S&P BSE Oil & Gas index plunged 5.2 percent.
+Sectorally, the S&P BSE Consumer Durable index rose 1.9 percent, followed by the S&P BSE Metal index which was up 1.8 percent, and the S&P BSE Energy index closed with gains of 0.89 percent.

 Sectorally, the S&P BSE energy index was up 6 percent followed by the S&P BSE oil & gas index that rose 3.5 percent and the S&P BSE public sector index closed with gains of 1.5 percent.

 On the sectoral front, the S&P BSE Energy index was up 1.7 percent, followed by the S&P BSE Metal index gained 1.2 percent, and the S&P BSE Healthcare index was up 1.09 percent.

 Sectorally, the S&P BSE energy index rose 2 percent followed by Bankex that was up 1.5 percent and the auto index gained 1.5 percent.